gedrutten/Portfolio/content/3644QCA/Day10.md

 {{< figure src="/img/3644QCA/day10/IMG_4885.jpg" link="/img/3644QCA/day10/IMG_4885.jpg" >}}

 This one appealed to us because it was made out of transparent vinyl.
-This means it would easily be supplemented with EL lighting or LED's - the plasticy look and feel, the reflectiveness would complement ligthing effects.
+This means it would easily be supplemented with EL lighting or LED's - the plasticy look and feel, the reflectiveness would complement lighting effects.
 It's likely that we will go with EL wire (I brought a little bit of white EL), and look to highlight the natural curves of the design.
 \

 {{< figure src="/img/3644QCA/day10/IMG_4886.jpg" link="/img/3644QCA/day10/IMG_4886.jpg" >}}
 We liked this design because of all the flowing straps.
-We're hoping to create some sort of ribbon twirling feature that can be a discreet ribbon that forms part of the design when not activated, but when activated creates beautiful flowing ribbon patterns.
+We're hoping to create some sort of ribbon twirling feature that can be a discrete ribbon that forms part of the design when not activated, but when activated creates beautiful flowing ribbon patterns.
 We're thinking of using fans to activate the ribbons somewhat like the Windform exhibit back at McaM in Shanghai.
 \
 {{< figure src="/img/3644QCA/day10/IMG_4887.jpg" link="/img/3644QCA/day10/IMG_4887.jpg" >}}
 This design was our final choice.
 We're thinking of integrating lighting to bring out the character of the design.